att-comdev/armada/docs/source/operations/guide-configure.rst

 .. note::

-    If you do not have a keystone already deploy, then armada can deploy a keystone service.
+    If you do not have a keystone already deploy, then armada can deploy a keystone services:

-    armada apply keystone-manifest.yaml
+    $ armada apply keystone-manifest.yaml

 .. code-block:: bash